Spiritually Japanese: Official

 The Chinese government and the Chinese Communist Party, as well as media outlets affiliated with them, have made statements defining the jingri phenomenon, delineating jingri from what they perceive to be a healthy appreciation for foreign cultures, and condemning those they see as jingri.
 The government and Party have also implemented and proposed legal measures in the name of combatting the jingri phenomenon.

-The Communist Youth League of China has indicated that "appreciating the excellent cultures outside of the country does not stop us from passionately loving our own country!" and that merely enjoying Japanese manga and animation, eating Japanese cuisine and loving Japanese culture does not make a person jingri.
+The Communist Youth League of China has stated that "appreciation of the excellency of foreign cultures is not at odds with passionate love for one's own country" and that merely enjoying Japanese manga and animation, eating Japanese cuisine and loving Japanese culture does not make a person jingri.
 Instead, Jingri are those who display a clear passion for Japanese militarism, elevating it above their love for their own culture, and thereby disrespect or humiliate their own country.
 According to a commentator for the Frontline magazine, the magazine of the Communist Party Committee of Beijing, jingri differ in their actions and motives, expressing their tendencies in different ways.
 The crux of the jingri phenomenon, according to the commentator, is a distorted view of history rooted in historical nihilism.
 The commentator further indicates that jingri elements in society blindly worship Japan, defend the criminal acts Japan has committed in invading other countries, express commentary that damages "national feelings", and fabricate history in favour of their ideological goals.

 According to the Communist Party newspaper Global Times, jingri are "hiding among us", with jingri groups being found on QQ and Baidu Tieba.

-Foreign Minister of the People's Republic of China Wang Yi indicated on March 8, 2018, that jingri are "failures of Chinese people".
+Chinese Foreign Minister Wang Yi indicated on March 8, 2018, that jingri are "failures of Chinese people".
 At the same time, 38 artists who were members of the Chinese People's Political Consultative Conference, including Zhang Kaili and Jackie Chan, jointly submitted a proposal relating to "the drafting of the Law on the Protection of National Prestige and National Dignity" that would make jingri activities punishable under criminal law.